OfflineMind

 IV.
 A page from the Field Manual

-Reference cards on the drive.
-Readable on their own.
-Each one: what to do now, what people get wrong, what to do if you have ten minutes.
+Each card is one situation: what to do right now, what people get wrong, and what to do if you have ten minutes.
+Tap a question on any card to ask the AI about your exact situation.

 Water